 If small companies can nail the essential expectations of employees, they can compete with larger firms in attracting talent.
 Especially using their opportunity for fast career progression and greater responsibilities as well as direct access to management as their employer value propositions.

-Work life balance and poorly managed Work Health and Safety are a key driver for construction workers seeking to leave an organisation.
-Given the majority of construction work is heavy labour and often involve long hours, avoiding the knock on effects of depleted wellbeing and engagement will position construction organisations as real advocates for their employees.
+Work-life balance and poorly managed Work Health and Safety are key drivers for construction workers seeking to leave an organisation.
+Given the majority of construction work is heavy labour and often involves long hours, avoiding the knock-on effects of depleted well-being and engagement will position construction organisations as real advocates for their employees.